Policy Optimization for Personalized Interventions in Behavioral Health: Theoretical Guarantees for a Special Case

 \subsection{Two-State MDP Model}

 The state space is $\cS = \{0, 1\}$, where 0 and 1 correspond to an undesired and desired state, respectively.
-Under the null action ($A=0$), $p_i$ and $q_i$ represent the probability of transitioning from state 0 to 1 and 1 to 0, respectively.
+Under the null action ($A=0$), $p_i$ and $g_i$ represent the probability of transitioning from state 0 to 1 and 1 to 0, respectively.
 The intervention ($A=1$) only changes the probability of transitioning from state 0 to 1, which becomes $p_i + \tau_i$.
-We assume that $p_i, q_i, \tau_i \in [0, 1]$ for all $i$.
+We assume that $p_i, g_i \in [0, 1/2]$ for all $i$, implying that states are more likely to stay the same than change when there is no intervention.
+We assume $\tau_i \in [0, 1-p_i]$ for all $i$, hence an intervention can only increase the probability of switching from state 0 to 1.
 Lastly, the reward is simply equal to the resulting state; i.e.,\ $R_i(S, S', A) = S'$.
-This represents the goal of maximizing the fraction of time that the patient verifies.
-The MDP for one patient is specified by the parameters $(p_i, q_i, \tau_i)$, and this MDP is summarized in Figure~\ref{fig:2_state_mc}.
+This represents the goal of maximizing the fraction of time that the patient is in the desired state.
+The MDP for one patient is specified by the parameters $(p_i, g_i, \tau_i)$, and this MDP is summarized in Figure~\ref{fig:2_state_mc}.

-All other aspects of the model in \cref{s.gmodel} stay the same, including the system MDP that is derived by combining the patient MDPs via a budget constraint.
+This is a special case of the full model from \cref{s.gmodel}, where we assume the patient MDP takes the simple form described above.
+All other aspects of the model remain the same.
+In particular, the system MDP is derived by combining the patient MDPs via a budget constraint.
 Note that the set of possible policies is finite, since both the state and action spaces are finite.
 Therefore, for any instance, there exists an optimal policy $\OPT$ which maximizes the objective, $\bE[\sumT \sumN S_{i,t+1}]$.